BrilliantPlugins/WPWidgetToggle/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Auto collapses widgets and allows users to toggle widgets open and closed with jQuery.
+Hides widget content on page load then allows the user to toggle widgets open and closed by clicking the widget title.

 == Description ==

-Auto collapses widgets and allows users to toggle widgets open and closed with jQuery.
+Hides widget content on page load then allows the user to toggle widgets open and closed by clicking the widget title.

 == Installation ==